brunoazex/pydaf/README.md

     # Show commannds options
     ./run.sh --help

-    # Runs in container in production mode
+    # Runs in console in production mode
     ./run.sh

     # Runs in console in production mode